 Receive Sober Living at Live Free Recovery

-Live Free Structured Sober Living has numerous locations throughout beautiful New Hampshire.
-The amount of care that people in recovery receive when entering a Live Free Structured Sober Living Home is truly a step above what people usually encounter when entering a sober living facility, especially a sober living facility in New Hampshire.
+Live Free Recovery and Sober Living has numerous locations throughout beautiful New Hampshire.
+The amount of care that people in recovery receive when entering a Live Free Recovery and Sober Living Home is truly a step above what people usually encounter when entering a sober living facility, especially a sober living facility in New Hampshire.

 To learn more about Live Free Recovery and our Structured Sober Living Homes, contact us today!
 You won’t regret it.

 A Sober Living House, also known as a sober home or a halfway house, is a type of transitional living facility for individuals recovering from substance abuse or addiction.
 These houses provide a safe, structured, and supportive environment for residents to continue their recovery journey after completing a rehabilitation program or while participating in outpatient treatment.

 Sober living houses typically have a set of rules and guidelines that residents must follow to maintain a drug- and alcohol-free environment.
 This includes participating in regular house meetings, submitting to random drug tests, and maintaining personal responsibilities such as chores and employment.
 The primary goal of a sober living house is to provide a supportive community where residents can work on developing coping skills, rebuilding relationships, and establishing healthy habits and routines that support long-term sobriety.

 It’s important to note that sober living houses are not treatment centers, and they do not provide clinical services or therapy.
 However, many sober living homes encourage residents to attend support group meetings, such as Alcoholics Anonymous or Narcotics Anonymous, and to continue working with therapists or counselors as needed.